BordRGal32/Stat_tracker/README.md

 ##Stats keeper

 Purpose:
 Project completed as part of the Epicodus curriculum.
-It was used an an introduction to Ember.
+It was used as an introduction to Ember.

 * DONE Stats keepers at basketball games need to record data quickly and calculate statistics on the fly.